 When things feel uncertain, you can take peace in knowing your house is your safe space.
-You’re probably spending much more more time there nowadays.
+You’re probably spending more time there nowadays.
 Consequently your indoor air quality is now more critical than ever.

 Were you aware we can install indoor air quality products in your house that deliver hospital-grade filtration?
 These products can remove bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There are a few steps you can take to better your air quality.
-Some options include better air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include better air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep reading to learn more about the air quality equipment we have.